Floe-Project/Floe/docs/src/installation/installer.md

 # Installer

-The best way to install or upgrade Floe is to use the installer.
+The typical way to install or upgrade Floe is to use the installer.
 1. Unzip the installer file.
 This is normally just a matter of double-clicking the file.
 1. Close your DAW.
 1. Run the installer program.